5jjCopter/EzWifibroadcast/Home.md

 - Handling similar to analog gear, just switch on and fly
 - Smooth and stutter-free video (thanks, mmormota)
 - Video reception is very stable even in difficult multipathing environments, no constant glitching like with analog
-- No expensive, large and damage-prone circular antennas required
 - OSD overlay rendered on the receiver will stay clear and functional even if video is too bad to fly
 - SD card reliability and general robustness tweaks (read-only filesystem, syslogging to SD disabled, etc.)
 - Debug logs and screenshot will be saved to sdcard in case of errors
-- RC over wifibroadcast via Joystick (Atheros only, not much tested yet)
+- Low-latency/high update-rate RC over wifibroadcast via Joystick (Atheros only)

 ### Wifi cards and dongles
 There is a list of Wifi cards and dongles on [this Wiki page](https://github.com/bortek/EZ-WifiBroadcast/wiki/List-of-Wifi-cards-and-doungles)

 ### Screens/Monitor
-Virtually any screen/monitor connected to the HDMI port on your Pi should work.
+Virtually any screen/monitor connected to the HDMI port on your Pi will work.
 Besides that the following displays have been tested and work:
  - Samsung 32 inch TV connected via HDMI to Pi.
  - Pi Official Screen connected to CSI port on your Pi.
 Resolution 800x480.
  - An LCD module from old 17 inch laptop with eBay driver [(for example this)](http://www.ebay.com/itm/HDMI-VGA-2AV-Lcd-controller-Board-VS-TY2662-V1-for-LCD-panel-Only-driver-board-/181596796562?hash=item2a48033692:g:TGEAAOSwQJhUdwFZ) using 1920x1080 to HDMI on Pi.
 Default FPS.